Birding in Cancun & Chichen Itza

 EDIT (Updated 2024): A second visit to Cancun provided an opportunity bring my camera and see a bunch of new birds, like the Laughing Falcon.

-I poured over eBird sightings in Cancun prior to traveling so I could make mental notes of what species I might see and what I hoped to find.
+I explored eBird sightings in Cancun prior to traveling so I could make mental notes of what species I might see and what I hoped to find.

 eBird quick links